A5hisa/Python_Game/README.md

 # Python Game
 Collection of basic games created by python.
+This project is for beginner who want to learn python.
+I hope it is useful.

 ## List of games (10/21/2024)
 - Tic-Tac-Toe